larjen/WPTweetImporter/README.md

 5. Configure the plugin with your Twitter screen name, and the 4 keys obtained from creating the Twitter app.
 6. Activate the import of tweets.
 7. All of your tweets are now accesible as posts.

+== Changelog ==

+= 1.0.1 =
+* Now uses WPTagSanitizer for normalizing tags, if WPTagSanitizer is not installed, all tags will just be imported as is with no modification.

+= 1.0.0 =
+* Uploaded plugin.